-In this guide you’ll learn how to automatically convert all email attachments to PDF and archive them to your desired file service using Power Automate.
-For this example the Flow is triggered when an email containing attachments is received in Office 365 Outlook.
-The Flow then iterates over all the attachments and converts the ones it knows how to convert to PDF.
+In this guide, you’ll learn how to automatically convert all email attachments to PDF and archive them to your desired file service using Power Automate and Muhimbi PDF Connector.
+For this example, the flow is triggered when an email containing attachments is received in Office 365 Outlook.
+The flow then iterates over all the attachments and converts the ones it knows how to convert to PDF.
 The resulting PDF files are archived to a OneDrive for Business folder, which will sync the files to other systems if needed.

-It’s also important to note that this example can easily be modified to use different email providers (Outlook.com, Gmail) and the converted attachments can be written or emailed to any of the 100+ available Flow services, including Google Drive, Box.com, DropBox, OneDrive, and SharePoint.
+It’s also important to note that this example can easily be modified to use different email providers (e.g. Outlook.com, Gmail) and the converted attachments can be written or emailed to any of the 100+ available flow services, including Google Drive, Box.com, Dropbox, OneDrive, and SharePoint.

-From a high level, the Flow works as follows:
+From a high level, the flow works as shown below.

 In this particular example, all files are written to a flat folder.
-If we use the original attachment file name to save the PDF in OneDrive then files would potentially be overwritten if a single email has multiple attachments with the same name (rare but possible) or multiple emails are processed and some use an attachment with the same name (more common).
+If you were to use the original attachment file name to save the PDF in OneDrive, the files would potentially be overwritten.
+This could happen if a single email has multiple attachments with the same name, or if multiple emails are processed and some use an attachment with the same name.

-To get around this we use the Compose action to convert the time that the workflow is executed, which matches the time the email is received, and clean it up for use in file names (by replacing ‘:’ with ‘-‘).
-We then concatenate it to each file name.
-If your requirements are different then feel free to change this or add this time stamp to the OneDrive path to automatically create a sub-folder for each email and their attachments.
+A workaround for this is the Compose action, which is used to convert the time that the workflow is executed.
+This matches the time the email is received, and it cleans it up for use in file names (by replacing : with -).
+Then, you concatenate it to each file name.
+If your requirements are different, feel free to change this or add the timestamp to the OneDrive path to automatically create a subfolder for each email and its attachments.

-You can now publish the Flow and send an email containing some MS Word, MS Excel, MS PowerPoint or other supported files types to the email address associated with the Flow.
-You will find that after a few seconds, PDF will appear in the destination folder.
+You can now publish the flow and send an email containing MS Word, MS Excel, MS PowerPoint, or other supported files types to the email address associated with the flow.
+After a few seconds, a PDF will appear in the destination folder.

 For more information, refer to the following resources.